-In BC’s Small Claims court, claimants and defendants are encouraged to use mediation to resolve disputes.
-In some situations, it is mandatory for parties to use mediation (Court Mediation Program).
-In addition, if mediation is optional and one party requests mediation, then the other party is required to participate and must share the costs.
-Mediation practices are different at different court locations.
-To learn about mediation in your case, select Court Location and then select the courthouse where your case will be heard.
-For more about mediation, see the Ministry of Justice’s Guide to Mediation in BC.
+Claimants and defendants are encouraged to use mediation to resolve disputes.
+If one party requests mediation, then the other party is required to participate and must share the costs.
+To learn about mediation, click here.
+For more about mediation, see the Ministry of Justice’s page on Mediation in BC.
 To find a qualified mediator in British Columbia, visit the website of Mediate BC or the BC Arbitration and Mediation Institute.

 What is a settlement conference?

 A settlement conference provides both parties with the opportunity to sit with a Provincial court judge to explore ways to settle their case, without going to trial.
 The purpose of a Settlement Conference is to settle the case and if necessary, to prepare the parties for trial.
 The judge that sits in a settlement conference acts as a mediator and legal resource – he or she will NOT be the same judge that hears the cases if it goes to trial.
 Settlement conferences are mandatory in all BC courts, except Vancouver and except for some motor vehicle accident cases.
-To learn more, click on Court Processes and then select Settlement Conference at the location where your case will be heard.
+To learn more, see Court Processes.

 What is a trial conference?

-Trial Conferences are only held in Vancouver Small Claims Court.
-A Trial Conference is a meeting between both parties in a dispute and a Provincial Court judge.
+A trial conference is a meeting between both parties in a dispute and a Provincial Court judge.
 The purpose of the conference is to determine the amount of time the case will be need for the trial.
 The judge will ask the parties about the witnesses and evidence they intend to present.
 The judge may also issue orders for either party – such as an order to provide medical information, financial information, etc. The purpose of the Trial Conference is to ensure a just, speedy and inexpensive resolution of the claim.
-To watch a video and learn more, see Vancouver Trial Conference.
+To watch a video and learn more, see Trial Conference.

 How do I prepare for my case?